 - Initial setup of new computers and "refresh" setup of existing computers

 All university owned computers must be enrolled in the Device Management service.

-KACE is an appliance and software system used for device management in enterprise settings.
+KACE is server and software system used for Device Management in enterprise settings.
 Pepperdine's Device Management system is powered by KACE.
-KACE is sold and engineered by Dell.
+KACE is sold and engineered by Quest Software.

 The Device Management service will have three immediate benefits for you:

 - Safer computing: more effective protection from malware and identity thieves

 - Asset inventory: data for fiscal stewardship and more accurate assistance with problems

 - Automated provisioning: faster deployment, redeployment, and rebuild of computers

 Those update services patch Microsoft Windows and Mac OSX software, but usually will not patch 3rd-party apps such as Adobe Acrobat Reader, Flash, and Java.
 Modern malware specifically targets these third-party programs to install on systems that have out-of-date versions of the software.
 Device Management can patch almost every application and will make sure these common vulnerabilities are not exploited by malware.

 You will hardly notice Device Management.
 The agent is very small and only active while doing software and hardware inventory collection, as well as system configuration and software patching/distribution.
 During these activities it may use some computing power or present you with a dialog box.